shanmo/OrcVIO-Keypoint-Detection-Training/README.md

 ### modification to add dropout layer

-The following code is changed to add dropout layers
+The following code in `lib/models/hg.py` is changed to add dropout layers

 ```
 """no dropout"""